earth-genome/image_service/README.md

 ## Image Service

 This project establishes a web service for pulling satellite imagery from various providers.

+### Dependencies

+Code from the grab_imagery repo is invoked to process the pull requests.
+It is contained as a submodule.

 ### Developing

 The image service is based a containerized Flask web app, deployed on Heroku.
-To test the app, simply use the following command from the top-level
+To test the app locally, simply use the following command from the top-level
 directory:

 ```bash